If you've forgotten your Microsoft account password, go here to reset your password.

 Swipe in from the right edge of the screen, tap Settings, then tap Change PC settings.(If you're using a mouse, point to the bottom-right corner of the screen, move the mouse pointer up, click Settings, then click Change PC settings.)

-Tap or click Accounts, and then tap or click Sign-in options.
+Select Accounts, then tap or click Sign-in options.

-Under Password, tap or click Change.
-Enter your current password, then tap or click Next.
+Under Password, select Change.
+Enter your current password, then select Next.

 Do one of the following:

 If you want to change the password for a Microsoft account, enter your current password again.
-Enter and re-enter your new password, then tap or click Next.
+Enter and re-enter your new password, then select Next.

-If you want to change the password for a local account, enter and re-enter the new password, enter a password hint to help you remember it, then tap or click Next.
+If you want to change the password for a local account, enter and re-enter the new password, enter a password hint to help you remember it, then select Next.

 If your PC is connected to a domain, your system administrator might have specific password requirements to help keep your network more secure.
 To change your domain password, you might need to ask the system administrator for help.
 Here's how to change your password on a domain.